-Mark Hamill To Receive Hollywood Walk Of Fame Star, ‘Luke’ Claims He ‘Can’t Say This Is A Dream Come True’
+Mark Hamill To Receive Hollywood Walk Of Fame Star, Claims He ‘Can’t Say This Is A Dream Come True’

 “Can’t say this is a dream come true because I was never foolish enough to think something like this could ever happen.
 When part of me doubts I deserve such an honor, I remind myself that someone got a ‘Star’ for just one crappy reality show.”

-Most moviegoers, fans and critics would likely agree that rewarding Mark Hamill with a star on the Hollywood Walk of Fame has been a long time coming.
-Keep in mind that the man affectionately known as “Luke Skywalker” to millions of people around the world has been in this industry since the early 1970s and has the resume to back it up.
+Most moviegoers, fans, and critics would likely agree that rewarding Mark Hamill with a star on the Hollywood Walk of Fame has been a long time coming.
+Keep in mind that the man who portrayed “Luke Skywalker” is beloved by millions of people around the world, and has been in this industry since the early 1970s and has the resume to back it up.

-From his early days as a TV sitcom actor to his later years of impressive credits and breathtaking performances as a renowned voice actor, Hamill has truly done it all.
-It is true that the biggest highlight or “shining star” of his career thus far as been his work as the son of Darth Vader on the big-screen – including his triumphant return to the Star Wars franchise in the 2 most recent episodes.
+From his early days as a TV sitcom actor, to his later years of impressive credits and breathtaking performances as a renowned voice actor, Hamill has truly done it all.
+It is true that the biggest highlight or “shining star” of his career thus far as been his work as the son of Darth Vader on the big-screen, including his triumphant return to the Star Wars franchise in the two most recent episodes.

-However, his versatility, range and overall talent as a well-trained actor provides a considerable amount of proof that he deserves any accolade, award, honor or “atta boy” that comes his way.
+However, his versatility, range and overall talent as a well-trained actor provides a considerable amount of proof that he deserves any accolade, award, or honor that comes his way.

 As shown from the comments that have flooded social media since the news of Hamill’s upcoming star ceremony was confirmed, it is clear that a lot of people would agree with that statement: